 - Place them in a mixing bowl and whip/mix.

-- Melt a little butter in a saucepan (because butter & sweet potatoes are awesome together) and combine with cream, salt, pepper, cinnamon and nutmeg.
+- Melt a little butter in a saucepan (because butter and sweet potatoes are awesome together) and combine with cream, salt, pepper, cinnamon and nutmeg.

 - Add that creamy deliciousness to the sweet potatoes and whip/mix again.

-- Transfer whipped sweet potato to a casserole or serving dish, garnish with some parsley or chives and a pat or two of butter.
+- Transfer the whipped sweet potatoes to a casserole or serving dish, garnish with some parsley or chives and a pat or two of butter.